ljerezchaves/ofswitch13/doc/source/ofswitch13-usage.rst

 .. code-block:: bash

-  $ cd ns-3.28/src
+  $ cd ns-3.29/src
   $ git clone --recurse-submodules https://github.com/ljerezchaves/ofswitch13.git

-Update the code to the desired release version (we are using release 3.2.2, which is compatible with ns-3.28) [#f1]_:
+Update the code to the desired release version (we are using release 3.3.0, which is compatible with ns-3.28 and ns-3.29) [#f1]_:

 .. [#f1] For |ofs13| release versions prior to 3.2.2 (when no submodule
          dependence was configured in the git repository), the |ofslib| code